ANALYZE – Analytics Platforms

 DOMO

-Domo is a cloud-based software equipped with business intelligence tools that collect, analyze, and convert data into great visuals.
-With more than 1,000 pre-made cloud connectors, you can connect to your source data in any manner you like.
+Domo is a cloud-based software with business intelligence tools that collect, analyze, and convert data into great visuals.
+With over 1,000 pre-made cloud connectors, you can connect to your source data however you like.

-It doesn’t matter if your data is on-premise or stored in a cloud.
+Whether your data is on-premise or stored in a cloud doesn’t matter.
 In Domo, you can do both while ensuring the security of your data.
-Domo is also flexible enough to handle any file format such as .csv, .pdf, and .mp4.
+Domo is also flexible enough to handle any file format, such as .csv, .pdf, and .mp4.

 Integrate yourself, your team, and your system with Domo’s impeccable integration capabilities.